ronaldbosma/call-apim-backend-with-oauth/README.md

     azd init --template ronaldbosma/call-apim-backend-with-oauth
     ```

-    When prompted, specify the name of the environment, for example, `oauthbackend`.
+    When prompted, specify the name of the environment (for example, `oauthbackend`).
 The maximum length is 32 characters.

 1. Run the `azd auth login` command to authenticate to your Azure subscription _(if you haven't already)_.